n-young/cz/content/engineering/droptower.md

 # Drop Tower

-In Fall 2022 for my ENGN1931D: Design of Mechanical Assemblies class, my team (Kevin LoGiudice, Venkatsai Bellala, Zabari Ross, and I) built a drop tower to impact biological samples, ranging from soft tissue to bone, in a sterile environment by varying weights and drop heights to control the applied force so the sample is damaged but not fractured.
+In Fall 2022, my team (Kevin LoGiudice, Venkatsai Bellala, Zabari Ross, and I) built a drop tower to impact biological samples, ranging from soft tissue to bone, in a sterile environment by varying weights and drop heights to control the applied force so the sample is damaged but not fractured.

 ## Process